-- an account on the Bright Computing Customer Portal website at http://customer.brightcomputing.com/Customer-Login
+- an account on the Bright Computing Customer Portal website at http://customer. brightcomputing.com/Customer-Login from which to run the COD (section 2.2), or a Docker container to run an image that requests the COD (section 2.3).

 - a Bright Cluster Manager product key.
-This must be registered at the Customer Portal via the Register Product Key menu item.
 This key is later activated when the license is installed (Chapter 4 of the Installation Manual) on the head node.
 The head node and regular nodes in this case are in the cloud.

 - Requirements For COD-Azure: To use Azure, an Azure account subscription is needed from Microsoft.
 COD cloudbursting requires the following associated Azure credentials to launch:

 - tenant ID

 - subscription ID

 - Client ID

 - Client Secret